Permanent Ink Writer’s Commentary

 I wrote ‘Permanent Ink’ with mostly one message to convey: The price of greed can be astronomical, and most often, it is horribly destructive.

 This is the story of a stationers’ company that is on the brink of bankruptcy, but they have an ace in the hole: A new ink that appears almost holographic once it is on paper.
 Knowing that the kids will love it, Aspen Stationers’ pushes for quick release of the pens, wanting it available for public purchase before the school year starts.
-But the executives at Aspen have a secret: In the lab, the ink has had an adverse effect on rats, causing them to attack each other to the death, then bringing them back to life more violent and bloodthirsty than ever.
+But the executives at Aspen have a secret: In the lab, the ink has had an adverse effect on rats.
 Because this only happens when the ink is still wet, Aspen has convinced themselves that the world will be safe, and consumers will be none the wiser.
-Basically making this novel a fantastic addition to my supernatural books.
+Basically making this novel a fantastic addition to my sci-fi thriller books.

 Here’s the deal.